pgtipping/the-synth-rag/memory-bank/activeContext.md

 - Fixed import path issues in the chat API route
   - Updated import paths for ContextManager, ResponseOptimizer, and TokenUsageTracker
   - Added missing getContext method to ContextManager class

+## Current Focus: Document Accessibility and Reconciliation

+We've implemented a comprehensive solution to address document accessibility issues in the RAG system.
+The focus has been on ensuring that all document chunks are properly indexed in the vector database and that the database records are consistent with the vector store.

+### Key Components Implemented

+1. **Document Health Check System**:

+   - Added an API endpoint to diagnose document health
+   - Created a UI component to display health check results
+   - Implemented verification of vector IDs and Pinecone vectors

+2. **Document Reconciliation Process**:

+   - Enhanced the reconciliation endpoint with status tracking
+   - Implemented batched vector verification in Pinecone
+   - Added detection and reindexing of missing vectors
+   - Improved error handling and status updates

+3. **UI Improvements**:
+   - Added real-time progress tracking during reconciliation
+   - Implemented automatic refresh after reconciliation completes
+   - Added detailed error reporting in the UI
+   - Kept dialog open during reconciliation to show progress

+### Next Steps

+1. **Testing and Validation**:

+   - Test the reconciliation process with various document types
+   - Verify that all edge cases are handled correctly
+   - Monitor performance with large documents

+2. **Potential Enhancements**:

+   - Add batch reconciliation for multiple documents
+   - Implement scheduled health checks
+   - Add more detailed logging for troubleshooting

+3. **Documentation**:
+   - Update user documentation with information about health checks
+   - Create internal documentation for maintenance procedures

+## Previous Context

+// ... existing content ...